alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         - Reuse of conformed dimensions is to be expected<sup>pg 194</sup>.
         - Lag calulcations between events should be calculated in ETL system rather than views because they are better at incorporating intelligence like workday lags, accounting for weekends and holidays<sup>pg 196</sup>.
         - This kind of design is successful when 90 percent or more of the events progress through the same steps without any unusual exceptions, but there is no good way to reveal what happened when an event deviates from the standard scenario<sup>pg 255</sup>.
 Unusual departures from the standard scenario are described by a Status dimension on the accumulating snapshot fact table: tag the fact row with the Status 'Weird', and join back onto fact table using companion Keys<sup>pg 256</sup>.
+        - A single row represents the complete history of a workflow or pipeline instance<sup>pg 326</sup>.
+        - Facts often include metrics corresponding to each milestone, plus status counts and elapsed duration<sup>pg 326</sup>.
+        - Each row is revisited and updated whenever the pipeline instance changes; both foreign keys and measured facts may be changed during the fact row updates<sup>pg 326</sup>.
+They do not preserve counts and statuses at critical points, hence analysts might also want to retain snapshots at several important cut-off dates<sup>pg 329</sup>.
     - Transactions and snapshots are the yin and yang of dimensional designs<sup>pg 122</sup>.
 Each provide different vantage points on the same story.
     - After the base processes have been built, it may be useful to design complementary schemas, such as summary aggregations, accumulating snapshots that look across a workflow of processes, consolidated fact tables that combine facts from multiple processes to a common granularity, or subset fact tables that provide access to a limited subset of fact data for security or data distribution purposes<sup>pg 300</sup>.
 - Supertype and subtype schemas